One for the Road (Devin the Dude album)

-One for the Road is the eighth studio album by American rapper Devin the Dude, released on October 15, 2013, by Coughee Brothaz Music and eOne Music.
-The album was supported by the single "Probably Should Have" released on September 12, 2013.
-One for the Road was met with positive reviews from music critics, and also debuted at number 36 on the US Billboard Top R&B/Hip-Hop Albums chart.
+One for the Road is the ninth solo studio album by American rapper Devin the Dude.
+It was released on October 15, 2013, through Coughee Brothaz Music and Entertainment One.
+Recording sessions took place at Devin's crib, except for two songs, which were recorded at the Coughee Pot.
+Production was handled by Albie Dickson, Chinky P, Chuck Heat, C-Ray Sullivan, DJ Styles, Domo, Even Brenna, Garrett Brown, Jose Ignacio Gorbea, Reggie Coby, Rob Quest, Tha Bizness, Thomas Knudsen, and Devin himself, who also served as executive producer.
+It features guest appearances from his Odd Squad cohorts Rob Quest and Jugg Mugg, as well as Angela Williams, DNA, Kidricc James, Rum, Shun Ward, and Snap.

+In the United States, the album peaked at number 198 Top Current Album Sales, number 36 on the Top R&B/Hip-Hop Albums and number 21 on the Top Rap Albums charts.

 Background

 In November 2010, Devin the Dude released his seventh studio album Gotta Be Me, under Real Talk Entertainment.
 In April 2012, Devin the Dude announced that his eighth studio album would be titled One for the Road and announced that it would be released in June 2012.
 After a year of relative musical silence, on June 24, 2013, Devin the Dude announced, that his eighth studio album would be titled One for the Road and would be released in September 2013.

 On September 13, 2013, it was announced that the album would be released on October 8, 2013, via independent powerhouse eOne Music.
 The same day Devin revealed the cover artwork for the album.
 The cover art plays on popular cliches, with "Devin sitting at a bar looking like he has already had a couple alcoholic drinks for the road, while being handed a CD which is presumably also for the road."
 On September 21, 2013, the album was pushed back one week from October 8, 2013, until October 15, 2013.